paulniemczyk/sdcar_t2_p5_MPC/Paul_Niemczyk_MPC.md

 ### Car translation/rotation

-The YouTube solution at https://www.youtube.com/watch?v=bOQuhpz3YfU&index=5&list=PLAwxTw4SYaPnfR7TzRZN-uxlxGbqxhtm2 provided an ideal approach to detaling with reference coordinates, in which the reference grid was rotated so that the car's location was at the origin (0,0) and the car's heading angle psi was = 0 (horiziontal).
+The YouTube solution at https://www.youtube.com/watch?v=bOQuhpz3YfU&index=5&list=PLAwxTw4SYaPnfR7TzRZN-uxlxGbqxhtm2 provided an ideal approach to dealing with reference coordinates, in which the reference grid was rotated so that the car's location was at the origin (0,0) and the car's heading angle psi was = 0 (horiziontal).

 #### Waypoints & polynomial
-This involved translating/rotating all the waypoints, which made the polynomial fitting and evaluation functions easier because they didn't need to deal with any vertical lines (i.e., non-functions);
+This involved translating/rotating all the waypoints, which made the polynomial fitting and evaluation functions easier because they didn't need to deal with any vertical lines (i.e., non-functions).

+See main.cpp for the translation/rotation calculations.

 #### CTE calculation
 Under this rotated condition, CTE became just the y value along the reference polynomial, evaluated at modeled position x.
-Taht is, y was the distance above (away) from the reference line at position x.
+That is, y was the distance above (away) from the reference line at position x.

 ### Delay -- before translation/rotation

-In order to incorporate the 100 ms actuator delay, I used the same motion model equations as above the projec the car's initial state 100 ms into the future, to compute new:
+In order to incorporate the 100 ms actuator delay, I used the same motion model equations as above to project the car's initial state 100 ms into the future, to compute new state variables:
 * x1
 * y1
 * psi1